A Message from the Superintendent

 How To Get Involved

 California State Parks celebrates all the ways in which park neighbors, partners, and the broader public want to get involved in the recovery of Topanga State Park and Will Rogers State Historic Park.
-Throughout the planning process for the Resilient Recovery Project, there will be several opportunities to participate, including taking part in online and in-person events and surveys.
+There will be several opportunities to participate throughout the recovery planning process, including taking part in online and in-person events and surveys.
 California State Parks will work intentionally and creatively to reduce barriers to participation for groups that are less likely to be represented in the planning process.
 This website will continue to be updated with project updates including opportunities to be involved in the project.

 Here’s how you can get involved today and into the future:Current Participation Opportunities